 As the list reveals, I went over budget.
 Eliminating the tea and mineral water would bring it to less than $20.
 Also, I live in Massachusetts and transportation costs may be higher than in other parts of the country.

 This meal plan could last for 4 – 5 servings for one person.
-While it can be a little dull to eat the same foods for every meal, the meals are wholesome and tasty.
+While it can be a little dull to eat the same foods for every meal, they are wholesome and tasty.
 My pantry stocks saved the day.
 I prefer to drink tea with breakfast and sparkling mineral water with meals.
 I had a bag of oranges and apples on hand.

 Breakfast – Toasted homemade cinnamon bread with peanut butter